8.4 How to format extendedMeasurementOrFact tables

 • eventID (this links the record to the Event Core table)

-• occurrenceID (this links the record to the Occurrence Core or Occurrence Extension table)
+• occurrenceID (this links the record to the Occurrence Core or Occurrence Extension table, it may be left blank in cases where a measurement links to an event instead of an occurrence)

 Other potential fields are shown in the table below (also listed in the checklist):